gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 night it all came flooding back: the excitement, the confusion, the anger, and yes, the shame.
 He had made a fool of me, or rather, I had made a fool of myself.
-To see him like that, and to see my niece making eyes at his young protégé---I doubt I closed my eyes for more than a few moments all night.
+To see him like that, and to see my niece making eyes at his young protégé—I doubt I closed my eyes for more than a few moments all night.

 I didn't let the household staff see any of this, of course.
 They gossip too, horribly, I'm sure of it.
 Instead, I waited until precisely my usual hour the